-Several studies show that school dogs can have a positive effect on students, from helping students who are struggling with things in school, reducing anxiety, improving reading confidence (by being read to), and generally being a calming influence.
+Studies have shown that school dogs can have a positive effect on students, from helping students who are struggling with things in school, reducing anxiety, improving reading confidence (by being read to), and generally being a calming influence.
 Children can benefit educationally and emotionally, increase their understanding of responsibility, and develop empathy and nurturing skills through contact with a dog.
 Children also tend to take great enjoyment from interaction with a dog.

-- Learning, including reading and literacy
+Learning, including reading and literacy

-- Developing self-esteem and interest, especially for some of our most vulnerable groups
+Developing self-esteem and interest, especially for some of our most vulnerable groups

-- Coping with bereavement
+Coping with bereavement

-- A feel and sense of community
+A feel and sense of community

-Some curriculum involvement.
+Some curriculum involvement

 Follow Lottie's Lead

 You can keep up-to-date with Lottie's school journey on social media:

 Remembering Molly, our first school dog